-Illinois must prioritize state and federal funding to invest in education, skills training, and barrier removal to build the foundation for a widely-shared recovery and re-skill the workforce for a new landscape.
+Illinois must prioritize state and federal funding to invest in education, skills training, and barrier removal to build the foundation for a widely-shared recovery and reskill the workforce for a new landscape.
 Cultivating and investing in our state's diverse talent can unleash regional innovation, economic growth, and community well-being as the economy recovers.
-Ninety-five percent of job training dollars in Illinois comes from dwindling federal investments, which have decreased over 30% in real terms over the past two decades.
-Furthermore, the federal response thus far has not included nearly enough for workforce development, despite unprecedented numbers of unemployed Illinoisans in need of help getting back to work.
+The federal response thus far has not included nearly enough for workforce development, despite unprecedented numbers of unemployed Illinoisans in need of help getting back to work.
 I am writing to call on legislators to prioritize investments in helping working Illinoians return to work by funding workforce development programs, designing policy to remove employment barriers that create disparities, and promoting more effective data transparency between state agencies serving Illinoisains, to both help the state better address this economic crisis and to allow our residents to thrive.